tensorflow/swift/proposals/ImplicitCopyWarnings.md

 I propose that we clean up the warnings as follows:
 1. Emit no warnings for data transferred while the program is starting (e.g. training data being copied to the GPU) or ending (e.g. final weights being copied to the CPU).
-[The example] demonstrates a lot of warnings at the beginnings and ends of partitioned functions.
 2. Within the program, only warn when data makes a round trip from one device to another device and back again.

+Concretely, this proposal eliminates all warnings in [the example].

 Since the round-trip-rule might be hard to implement, I also propose that we initially implement a simple heuristic that approximates the round-trip-rule: